Atomic Consistency Preference Optimization for Long-Form Question Answering: Related Work

-SKT \citep{zhang2024self} uses GPT-3.5-models to generate atomic facts and questions from multiple stochastic responses.
+SKT \citep{zhang2024self} uses GPT-3.5-models to first generate atomic facts and then verifying questions from multiple stochastic responses.
 An external retriever is then used to score each atomic fact, with scores aggregated to produce response-level ratings.
 Similarly, FactTune \citep{tian2023fine} generates atomic claims and corresponding questions using GPT-3.5, and scores them with an external retriever, aggregating claim-level scores to obtain response-level scores.
-In both methods, these scores are used to construct preference pairs—high-scoring responses as preferred and low-scoring as non-preferred—for DPO-based alignment training.
+In both methods, these scores are used to construct preference pairs—high-scoring responses as preferred and low-scoring as non-preferred.
+These pairs are then used for DPO-based alignment training of the model.

-Both SKT and FactTune also propose self-supervised variants of their methods, wherein the base model is directly used to score atomic factuality instead of relying on an external retriever.
+SKT and FactTune also propose self-supervised variants of their methods, wherein the base model is directly used to score atomic factuality instead of relying on an external retriever.
 However, these variants are \textit{not truly self-supervised}, as they still depend on an additional GPT-3.5-based pipeline to generate atomic claims and verification questions.
 Assuming $m$ stochastic responses are generated, both methods require $m$ base LLM calls for the initial generations.
 This is followed by approximately $(m\times f\times2)$ GPT-3.5 calls for generating $f$ atomic claims and verification questions per response.
-Finally, self-evaluation scores are computed using an additional $(k\times m\times f)$ base LLM calls, where $k\approx1$ for SKT and $k\approx20$ for FactTune—making the overall process highly expensive.
+Finally, the self-evaluation scores are computed using an additional $(k\times m\times f)$ base LLM calls, where $k\approx1$ for SKT and $k\approx20$ for FactTune—making the overall process extremely expensive.
+FactTune \cite{tian2023fine} also offers a GPT-3.5–free variant using entity recognizers for fact extraction, but it performs notably worse than the GPT-3.5-based version.

 In terms of scoring, SKT leverages the generated atomic claims to estimate self-evaluation scores, while FactTune disregards the claims entirely and bases its confidence estimation solely on the calibration of atomic questions to estimate a response confidence.
 Notably, for factual calibration, self-consistency-based approaches have been shown to outperform self-evaluation-based scoring—as used in SKT—and other methods like atomic question confidence, as used in FactTune \citep{huang2024calibrating}.
 Recent work shows that self-consistency–driven preference tuning significantly outperforms other baselines on reasoning tasks \citep{prasad2024self}.